silvagabriel7/LP1/README.md

-# hello-world
+# Gabriel Silva

 Hi!
-I'm Gabriel and a wem programmer.
-I'd like to be a fullstack dev, so let's work.
+I'm Gabriel and a student programmer.